GLMM Fundamentals

 Non-Gaussian Families

 For non-Gaussian families, σe2\sigma_e^2 is not directly defined, so a latent-variable variance is used instead.
-For example, with Binomial + Logit link, the latent continuous variable follows a logistic distribution with variance π2/3\pi^2/3.
+For Binomial + Logit link, the observed binary response is assumed to have a continuous latent variable underlying it.
+With the Logit link, this latent variable follows a logistic distribution, and its variance π2/3\pi^2/3 serves as the residual variance.

 Family + LinkLatent-Scale Residual Variance